This is my favourite time of year, when inspiration is fresh, and the curriculum choices are abundant.

 Science

-I love science, but I intensely dislike the majority of the science curriculum available to homeschoolers.
-While I would like my daughter to meet the Alberta science curriculum standards, the options available are dry and boring.
+I love science, but intensely I’m not too fond of the majority of the science curriculum available to homeschoolers.
+While I would like my daughter to meet the Alberta science curriculum standards, the options available are dry and dull.

 Social Studies

-We’ve used the Story of the World curriculum for a couple of years now, and we love it!
-I enjoy selecting a variety of activities each week from the teaching companion guide.
+We’ve used the Story of the World curriculum for a couple of years and love it!
+I enjoy selecting various activities each week from the teaching companion guide.

-I incorporate Canadian content into our curriculum as well.
-We read books about the different provinces, Canadian history, and my daughter enjoys her subscription to Kayak (a children’s Canadian history magazine).
+I also incorporate Canadian content into our curriculum.
+We read books about the different provinces and Canadian history, and my daughter enjoys her subscription to Kayak (a children’s Canadian history magazine).

 Bible